walterjgsp/algorithms/README.md

 ## Run Python

-All Python code were done using Python 3.7 version.
-To run the code use the following command:
+All Python code was done using Python 3.7 version.
+Run the code using the following command:

 ```bash
 python3 <INPUT_FILE_NAME>